bcgsc/pori_graphkb_api/README.md

 ![KB Authentication Process](docs/authentication.svg)

-In summary, KB Client will send user credentials and recieve a token which will be used in the header of all subsequent requests.
+In summary, KB Client will send user credentials and receive a token which will be used in the header of all subsequent requests.

 ## Quick Start